shamadee/web-dsp/README.md

   // things to execute on page load only after module is loaded });
 ```
 Note that since the WebAssembly module needs to be loaded with an http request (fetch) under the hood, for Google Chrome the files need to come from a server, as Chrome does not support local file access via http from the client side.
-In Firefox, it is to load the module without a server.
+In Firefox, it ispossible to load the module without a server.
 <br>
 <br>
 After loading, a WebAssembly method can be called with plain JS: